WayScience/IDR_stream/README.md

 ### Fiji:

 Download [Fiji](https://imagej.net/software/fiji/downloads) using the appropriate file for your OS.
-We recommend putting the `Fiji.app` file that comes from the install on your Desktop or in a place that you can easily find the path to.
+We recommend putting the Fiji application file (for Linux it is called `Fiji.app`) that comes from the install on your Desktop or in a place that you can easily find the path to.

 ### CellProfiler: